mathjax/MathJax-docs/input/asciimath.rst

 ===============================

 The AsciiMath input jax has not yet been fully ported to version 3.
-Instead, teh Asciimath component uses the version 2 AsciiMath input jax together with some of the legacy version 2 code patched into the version 3 framework.
+Instead, the AsciiMath component uses the version 2 AsciiMath input jax together with some of the legacy version 2 code patched into the version 3 framework.
 This is less efficient, and somewhat larger, than a pure version-3 solution would be, and it can complicate